-Following a career at IBM was an opportune time to re-Think and try different things.
-Serving a two-year term as CIO and member of the Board of Directors of a non-profit involved in HIV education & testing in the Yucatán became the vehicle for that and much more.
-Then, I decided to consult with non-profit education institutions where a trans-formative culture around cloud and social is taking root.
+Following a career at IBM was a time to re-Think and try different things.
+Serving a two-year term on the Board of Directors of a non-profit involved in HIV education & testing in the Yucatán became the vehicle for that.
+And much more.
+After that, I decided to consult with non-profit education institutions where a trans-formative culture around cloud and social was taking root.
 Some of those experiences are highlighted in LAB14.

-At IBM I worked on e-business transformation for some of the world’s largest companies, acquiring hands-on experience in Energy & Utilities, Media & Entertainment, and Financial Markets.
-All had a Chief Information Officer (CIO) with vast IT resources to draw from.
-After that experience, I truly enjoyed the opportunity to bring a brand of CIO-Trusted Adviser-consulting to small organizations, traditionally available only to large companies.
+At IBM I worked on e-business transformation for some of the world’s largest companies, in Energy & Utilities, Media & Entertainment, and Financial Markets.
+All had a Chief Information Officer (CIO) with vast resources to draw from.
+It made me interested in how to bring trusted-adviser-consulting to small organizations.
+It can be done.

-For the past couple years I helped to develop “Smart Architecture” at Black & Veatch, a global engineering and construction firm involved in intelligent power grids, water treatment plants, pipelines, renewables, and telecommunications networks.
-My engagement at B&V working with engineers was an opportunity to grow.
-Loved it.
+Following my experience in the education sector, I spent a couple years consulting at Black & Veatch, a global engineering and construction firm involved with intelligent power grids, water treatment plants, pipelines, renewables, and telecommunications networks.
+My time there, working with engineers was yet another opportunity to expand my horizons.

-Today , I’m still in the most interesting field in the world working as a confidential architecture consultant to IT executives.
-Love my profession, the adventure, and all the great colleagues I’ve come to know over the years.
+Today , I’m independent, and still in the most interesting field in the world working as a technology strategy consultant to executives in the Interstate Pipeline industry.
+Love my profession, the adventure, and all the great colleagues and clients I’ve come to know over the years.
 May it never end.